Is it All in My Head?: Battling Writer’s Block

 What Can I Do About Writer’s Block?

-Write to Practice, Not to Submit – It may be tougher for someone who writes freelance full-time, but getting in some practice is essential.
+Write to Practice, Not to Publish – It may be tougher for someone who writes freelance full-time, but getting in some practice is essential.
 If we’re always focused on writing for a submission or a post we are adding stress on ourselves.
-I write everyday, but I don’t necessarily post or submit a piece everyday.
+I write every day, but I don’t necessarily post or submit a piece every day.
 This can be done through a journal that can help you process your thoughts, or you can pick up a workbook full of writing exercises and prompts that can help get some ideas flowing.
 They can typically be found in Barnes and Noble (in the bargain section!)

 Go Do Something! – I’ve heard before that when we feel like we’ve “run out” of things to write, it’s usually because we’re not living enough life.
 In other words, having some sort of experience can be the thing that helps us get out of the rut.
 When is the last time you tried something for the first time?
 Who is a friend you’ve been meaning to catch up with?
 What’s the latest movie you’ve been wanting to see?
 What’s a new recipe you’ve been meaning to try?
 Understand that writing is a part of your life (likely a huge part) but it’s not all of your life!